Practice yoga from the comfort of your own home.

 I look forward to seeing YOU.

-With a special interest in the therapeutic applications of yoga, I’ve instructed yoga as part of (2) NIH (National Institute for Health) studies, “Yoga as a Complementary Therapy for Smoking Cessation” and a pilot, “Yoga as a Complementary Therapy for Type 2 Diabetes.”
+With a special interest in the therapeutic applications of yoga, I’ve instructed yoga as part of (3) NIH (National Institute for Health) studies, “Yoga as a Complementary Therapy for Smoking Cessation” and 2 pilots, “Yoga as a Complementary Therapy for Type 2 Diabetes.” and Yoga for weight loss maintenance.

 How we practice